 - Reach out.
 You may feel okay with where you are financially — if that’s you, great!
 It’s important to check in with others.
 You don’t have to be a financial adviser or counsellor to ask how someone is going.

 - Ask for help.
 You might be starting to really worry about what is to come.
 Maybe all this talk of financial resilience is making you worry that you won’t be able to weather the storm.
 Ask for help.
-If you don’t know anyone, call CAP on 1300 227 000 and a caseworker will talk to you.

 - Pray.
 Matthew chapter 6 teaches us not to be anxious.
 Not because there is nothing to worry about, but because God knows and loves us and has promised to take care of us.
 By taking things one day at a time, we can rest knowing God is in control and knows our needs.